 The join() function makes the main function wait for each thread to finish before continuing.
 This is important to synchronize multiple threads.
-If the join is missing, the main thread could exit before the child threads finish, causing an error.

 If we want to avoid the threads overwriting each other, we can add a mutex, for mutual exclusion.
 This locks the thread so only one thread can enter a region of code at a time.
 This is extremely important for some programs to prevent deadlock or other types of errors (you see more of this in operating systems).
 The following modification forces other threads to wait so only one at a time can run the code in func: